QuaSi-Software/Documentation/docs/resie_transient_effects.md

 To account for transient effects, the reduction of the usable heat output during start-up of a component can be described using either linear oder exponential start-up and cool-down ramps.
 Both are described in the following.

 ### Linear start-up
-The following figure illustrate a linear start-up and cool-down behaviour characerized by the start-up time (SUT) and cool-down time (CDT) the component needs to reach full thermal energy output or to cool down completely.
+The following figure illustrate a linear start-up and cool-down behavior characterized by the start-up time (SUT) and cool-down time (CDT) the component needs to reach full thermal energy output or to cool down completely.

 ![Heat reduction during start-up](fig/221028_Start-up-Reduction_general.svg)